tjmcraft/TJMC-Launcher/README.md

 # TJMC-Launcher
-An ElectronJS version of TJM-Launcher
+An ElectronJS based version of TJM-Launcher